trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 ```

 - Start checking that only the proxy contract or the parent of this contract can call the main function.
 Enable this feature in case the future contract wants to run a migration _script_ itself, reading from children storage (looking at `tzip18.contractPrevious` field ).
-- With no more variant, the pattern matching is broken and `if...else` statement has be used instead
+- With no more variant, the pattern matching is broken and `if...else` statement has be used instead.
 - When a payload is passed, unpack it and cast it with `(Bytes.unpack(action.payload) as option<MY_TYPE_HERE>)`.
-It means the caller and callee agree on payload structure for each endpoint
+It means the caller and callee agree on payload structure for each endpoint.

-10. Add the last missing function changing the version of this contract and make it obsolete (just before the main function)
+10. Add the last missing function changing the version of this contract and make it obsolete (just before the main function).

 ```ligolang
 /**